CircuitLord/NotReaper/README.md

 `Escape`: Main menu

-`Shift + Scroll` on smaller timeline to scale.
+`Shift + Scroll` while hovering over the big timeline to scale it up and down.
 `Space`: Toggle song playback
-Scroll to scrub through the song
+Scroll with the mouse wheel to scrub through the song

 Sounds:
 `Q`: Kick